dannyhx/artisynth_core/README.md

-# LG
+# Large Growth Deformations of Thin Tissue using Solid-Shells

 This is a fork of [ArtiSynth](https://www.artisynth.org) to enable growth for solid-shells.
-The growth simulator was developed for the thesis titled _LG_, and has been made open-source to ensure reproducibility of the methods and experiments.
+The growth simulator was developed for the thesis titled _Large Growth Deformations of Thin Tissue using Solid-Shells_, and has been made open-source to ensure reproducibility of the methods and experiments.

 ## Installation